 English as an Additional Language will suit students for whom English is not their first or home language.
-Eligibility for this elective will be determined upon consultation and recommendation of the subject coordinator.
+Eligibility for this elective will be determined upon consultation and recommendation.

 All assessment within English as an Additional Language is formative, ranging from short tests of skills in reading, writing, speaking and listening to longer tasks such as research essays and reports.